 Richard Fowler Pelly (Non-Executive Director)

 Richard is a non-executive director and advisor in the area of micro, small and medium-sized businesses.
 Up until April 2014, Richard was the chief executive of the European Investment Fund (‘‘EIF’’), Europe’s largest investor in venture capital funds.
 Before joining EIF in April 2008, Richard was managing director of structured asset finance at Lloyds TSB Bank in London from 2005 to 2007.
 From 1998 to 2005, he worked for GE Capital, first as chairman and CEO of Budapest Bank in Hungary and then as CEO of UK Business Finance within GE Commercial Finance.
-Prior to his career at GE, Richard worked for Barclays Bank in various functions in the UK and in France from 1977 to 1997, including business development, corporate finance, structured finance and retail banking.
-Richard holds an honours degree in Psychology from Durham University, a diploma from the Institute of Bankers and obtained an MBA with distinction from INSEAD Fontainebleau.
-In 2003, he was awarded an OBE in the Queen’s Honours List for Services to the community in Hungary.
+Prior to his career at GE, Richard worked for Barclays Bank in various functions in the UK and in France from 1977 to 1997.
+Richard holds an honours degree in Psychology from Durham University and an MBA with distinction from INSEAD Fontainebleau.
+In 2003, he was awarded an OBE in the Queen’s Honours List for Services to the Community in Hungary

 Roles and responsibilities of the chair, chief executive and any other directors who have specific individual responsibilities or remits

-Karen Slatford, as Chairman, is responsible for leading an effective Board, upholding high standards of corporate governance throughout the Group, partIcularly at Board level, and ensuring appropriate strategic focus and direction.
+Karen Slatford, as Chair, is responsible for leading an effective Board, upholding high standards of corporate governance throughout the Group, particularly at Board level, and ensuring appropriate strategic focus and direction.
+Karen Slatford is also Chair of the Remuneration & Nomination Committee.

-The Chief Executive Officer (Simon Cook) has overall responsibility for proposing the strategic focus to the Board, delivery of the business model and strategy and the day to day management of the Group's business.
+The Chief Executive Officer (Martin Davis) has overall responsibility for proposing the strategic focus to the Board, delivery of the business model and strategy and the day to day management of the Group's business.

-Stuart Chapman is the Chief Operating Officer and ensures that the Board is properly briefed on the operating performance of the business, including in respect of the investment portfolio, HR matters, risk and compliance.
+Stuart Chapman is the Chief Portfolio Officer and Compliance Officer and ensures that the Board is properly briefed on the operating performance of the business, including in respect of the investment portfolio.
+Stuart is supported in respect of HR matters, risk and compliance by the HR Manager and Legal Counsel respectively.

 Ben Wilkinson is the Chief Financial Officer and is responsible for the Group's finance and investor relations functions.